Moorlands, Auchenflower: Heritage listing

 Moorlands was listed on the Queensland Heritage Register on 21 August 1992 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Moorlands is important in demonstrating the principal characteristics of a substantial 1890s brick residence.

-Moorlands is important in exhibiting aesthetic characteristics valued by thecommunity, in particular its landmark quality, contribution to the Coronation Drive streetscape and to the riverscape of the Toowong Reach of the Brisbane River.
+Moorlands is important in exhibiting aesthetic characteristics valued by the community, in particular its landmark quality, contribution to the Coronation Drive streetscape and to the riverscape of the Toowong Reach of the Brisbane River.

 Moorlands has special association with the Mayne family, major benefactors of the University of Queensland, and with the domestic work of architect Richard Gailey.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 Moorlands is important in demonstrating the principal characteristics of a substantial 1890s brick residence.

 The place is important because of its aesthetic significance.

-Moorlands is important in exhibiting aesthetic characteristics valued by thecommunity, in particular its landmark quality, contribution to the Coronation Drive streetscape and to the riverscape of the Toowong Reach of the Brisbane River.
+Moorlands is important in exhibiting aesthetic characteristics valued by the community, in particular its landmark quality, contribution to the Coronation Drive streetscape and to the riverscape of the Toowong Reach of the Brisbane River.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 Moorlands has special association with the Mayne family, major benefactors of the University of Queensland, and with the domestic work of architect Richard Gailey.